 They have about similar functionalities but ZFS is more reliable if available on your particular platform.

 Whenever possible, you should dedicate a full disk or partition to your LXD storage pool.

 While LXD will let you create loop based storage, this isn't recommended for production use.

 Similarly, the directory backend is to be considered as a last resort option.

 It does support all main LXD features, but is terribly slow and inefficient as it can't perform

-instant copies or snapshots and so needs to copy the entirety of the container's filesystem every time.
+instant copies or snapshots and so needs to copy the entirety of the instance's storage every time.

 Currently, the Linux Kernel may not apply mount options and silently ignore

 different options.
 This means when dedicated disk devices are shared between

 different storage pools with different mount options set, the second mount may